certdevprof/shopping-catalogue/README.md

 # Catalogue
-A microservices-demo service that provides catalogue/product information.
+A microservices demo service that provides catalogue/product information.
 This service is built, tested and released by travis.

 ## Bugs, Feature Requests and Contributing